cxs-css/cxs/README.md

 const rule = cxs(`color: tomato`)
 ```

-CXS is a minimal CSS-in-JS solution that uses
+CXS is a minimal CSS-in-JS solution with
 an API that closely follows the native CSSStyleSheet API
 to maximize performance and reduce bloat.